What is the Intergenerational Classroom?

 Mission

-• Introduce younger adults to opportunities in gerontology and geriatrics
+Introduce students to opportunities in gerontology and geriatrics

 “An age-friendly world enables people of all ages to actively participate in community activities and treats everyone with respect, regardless of their age.
 It is a place that makes it easy for older people to stay connected to people that are important to them.
 And it helps people stay healthy and active even at the oldest ages and provides appropriate support to those who can no longer look after themselves.”